toyoshim/SyobonAction/README.md

 ------------------------------------------------------------

 This forks [Open Syobon Action](http://sourceforge.net/projects/opensyobon/) to be built by Emscripten for running on the Web.
-You can play the game on web sites, and also play as a Chrome App in your desktop offline.
+You can play the game on a [web site](http://syobon.herokuapp.com/), and also play as a Chrome App in your desktop offline.
 You can install the App to Chrome from the
 [Chrome Web Store](https://chrome.google.com/webstore/detail/open-syobon-action/cecanjgmlmnmooioanbehaajhfoklkja).